UN-OCHA/common_design/README.md

 ## Getting started

 1. Clone this repo to /themes/contrib/ or install using Composer
-2. Copy the subtheme_common_design folder to /themes/custom/
+2. Clone the common_design_subtheme repo to /themes/custom/
 3. In the Drupal Admin, go to Appearance, find 'OCHA Common Design sub theme' (or whatever you've renamed it to), and select **Enable and set default**

 **To contribute to `common_design` base theme development and/or to customise the sub theme**